 Occupational exposure can occur to anyone who is exposed to potentially infectious materials.
-You cut yourself unintentionally with a sharp blade that a health care worker used on a patient, or maybe even as a worker, you were exposed to other potentially infectious material.
+For instance, if you cut yourself unintentionally with a sharp blade that a healthcare worker used on a patient or maybe in the course of your work, you are exposed to potentially infectious material.
+Any of these circumstances constitutes an exposure incident.

 As a personal injury attorney, I have worked on several cases involving accidental exposure incidents, and here is what you need to know.